IMPORTANT UPDATE REGARDING COBRA CONTINUATION COVERAGE

 This website will be updated with the latest information on the temporary COBRA extension.
 Please note that the U.S. Department of Labor and IRS may make additional changes to the COBRA rules.

-This temporary extension was effective as of March 1, 2020 and pauses individual deadlines until 60 days after the COVID-19 National Emergency has been declared over or until 12 months have passed, whichever occurs first.
+This temporary extension was effective as of March 1, 2020 and pauses individual deadlines until the COVID-19 National Emergency has been declared over and the Outbreak Period ends or until 1 year after action would otherwise have been required, whichever occurs first.

 What this means